MorganKryze/ConsoleAppVisuals/docs/introduction/data_viz.md

 - Deactivate the element
 - Remove the element

-> [!TIP]
-> To witness the effects of the functions we will use, we created several inspector elements.

 ### Deactivate the element

 Deactivating an element can be useful for it to be used later.
 To do so, let's create a `Title` element and deactivate it.
 Nothing will be rendered on the screen.